walt-id/waltid-identity/waltid-services/waltid-wallet-api2/README.md

 #### Step-by-step (isolated steps)

-These endpoints expose the issuance steps independently and do not send an issuer notification automatically.
-They can be used to inspect the raw Credential Response and call the issuer Notification Endpoint manually.
+These endpoints expose the issuance steps independently.
+The wallet-aware `fetch-credential` endpoint sends an issuer notification after storage when `storeInWallet` is true and `credentialIssuerBaseUrl` allows issuer metadata to be resolved.
+Stateless fetches return `notificationId` without notifying, allowing the caller to inspect the Credential Response and call the issuer Notification Endpoint manually.

 ```bash
 # Step 1: Resolve the offer - returns grant/endpoints plus issuer display and offered-credential metadata